List-KR/microShield/README.md

     ```
     https://cdn.jsdelivr.net/gh/List-KR/microShield@main/microShield.user.js
     ```
+    5. Click `OK` button.
-    5. Confirm metadata of the userscript and click `Confirm installation`.
+    6. Confirm metadata of the userscript and click `Confirm installation`.
+    7. Return to a tab opening the website protected by Ad-Shield and reload the tab by pressing F5 or Ctrl + R or clicking the reload button.

 - [Tampermonkey](https://addons.mozilla.org/en-US/firefox/addon/tampermonkey/) - Browser extension
     1. Open settings of Tampermonkey.